-COVID-19 is an infectious disease caused by the SARS-CoV-2 virus.
-It is primarily spread person to person by small droplets, or by contacting contaminated surfaces.
+COVID-19 is an infectious disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+It is primarily spread person to person by small droplets, or by contact with contaminated surfaces.
 Maintaining social distancing and maximizing personal hygiene levels reduces the risk of transmitting the virus, as well as reducing your risk of getting infected.

 Image Credit: GEMINI PRO STUDIO/Shutterstock.com